OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 However, each node in the cluster keeps a local cache of data including user permissions.
 There is a known issue that occurs when a users permissions change.
 The local cache is only invalidated on the node where the change was made.
 This will be resolved in a future version of Octopus.

-To work around this issue in the meantime you can configure your load balancer with **session persistence**.
+To work around this issue in the meantime, you can configure your load balancer with **session persistence**.
 This will ensure user sessions are routed to the same node.

 #### Software load balancers